NeetikaKapoor/Assignment_CleaningData/README.md

 #5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 use group_by and summarize to create a shortened dataset.

+I was unable to transfer X_train.txt and X_test.txt to github as the files were larger than 25MB.